sheldarr/endless-runners/README.md

 ## Description

-Simple game based on electron, react and pixi.
+Simple game based on NW.js, react and pixi.

 ## To Use